Set up a Constitution, Democracy & Rights Commission that will examine our constitution

 After Brexit we also need to look at the broader aspects of our constitution [...].
 In our first year we will set up a Constitution, Democracy & Rights Commission that will examine these issues in depth, and come up with proposals to restore trust in our institutions and in how our democracy operates.

-- This is a promise to set up a commission to examine the structure, institutions and processes of the UK’s constitution, and to put forward proposals for changing them.
+- This is a promise to set up a commission, in the first year of the government’s term of office, to examine the structure, institutions and processes of the UK’s constitution, and to put forward proposals for changing them.

 There's always room for debate

 We’re serious about providing clear, up-to-date, non-partisan information.
 We focus on being consistent and fair in how we reach our verdicts, and always explain our reasoning.
 But there is always room for debate.
 So if you see it differently, we’d love you to tell us why.
 Or even better, submit an edit.